MathiasLorenz/dotfiles/README.md

 Dotfiles, yay!

-## Nix
+## Installing

+To install/bootstrap system:

+### Packages

-Most packages are installed with nix and home-manager.
+Most packages are installed with nixpkgs and home-manager.
 The rest are usually installed with pacman/aur (paru is very nice for this and is installed with nix).

 To install nix:
 ```